 Sample size calculation: Comparison of two means

 Calculates the required sample size for the comparison of two independent means.
-The sample size takes into account the required significance level and power of the test (see Sampling: Introduction).
+The sample size takes into account the required significance level and power of the test (see Sample size calculation: Introduction).

 Correction for unequal variances